jedwardsmith/word-GPT-Plus/README.md

 ### Self-hosted

-If you want to host the add-in yourself, you will need to clone this repo and install dependencies, then run the project.
-Need Node.js 16+.
+If you want to host the add-in, first clone the repo and install dependencies, then run the project.
+Note: Requires Node.js 16+

 ```bash
 git clone https://github.com/Kuingsmile/Word-GPT-Plus.git